-Prior research has shown that stereotypes of computer scientists as white and Asian men has discouraged many female and students from underrepresented minorities (URM) from enrolling in high school computer science electives.
+Prior research has shown that stereotypes of computer scientists as white and Asian men has discouraged many female and students from underrepresented minority (URM) backgrounds from enrolling in high school computer science electives.
 This study presents evidence that female and URM teachers of Code.org's CS Principles course have higher proportions of female and URM students in their classes than male and white teachers, respectively.
-The findings suggest that recruiting female and URM teachers into computer science alone could be a key strategy for improving the gender and racial makeup of computer science classrooms.
+The findings suggest that recruiting female and URM teachers to teach computer science alone could be a key strategy for improving the gender and racial makeup of computer science classrooms.
 This study correlated demographic data from teacher participants in Code.org's Professional Learning Program for AP Computer Science Principles with the gender and race composition of the students in their classrooms.
 Using a chi squared test for independence, we found that female teachers tend to have higher proportions of female students than male teachers.
-A multivariate regression indicated that URM teachers in our sample tend to have higher proportions of URM students in their classes than white teachers, regardless of the proportion of URM students attending the school. .
+A multivariate regression indicated that URM teachers in our sample tend to have higher proportions of URM students attending the school.
 However, the URM regression analysis was underpowered and the finding was not statistically significant.
 We suggest future research with a larger sample size.